scriptwide-fonts/scriptwide-sans-cjk/README.md

 If there are inaccuracies in certain glyphs, please create an issue.

+## License

+As stated above, these fonts are licensed under the Open Font License.
+Details can be found in [the license file](LICENSE) or [the OFL website](https://openfontlicense.org/).

+This portion is partially taken from [the Plangothic repository](https://github.com/Fitzgerald-Porthmouth-Koenigsegg/Plangothic_Project/blob/main/README.en.md#license) and from the OFL website.

+Note that the below is not a substitute for legal advice.
+Please refer to the OFL text for more details.

+### You may:

+* Install these fonts.
+* Modify these fonts.
+* Redistribute these fonts, modified or not.
+(Please ensure the modified font is licensed under the OFL, and does not use any OFL reserved names.
+Scriptwide itself is NOT a reserved name.)
+* Use these fonts for all kinds of design work, both commercial and non-commercial, free of charge, without notice.
+* Use these fonts without any acknowledgement.
+(Though this is still very appreciated.)

+### You may not:

+* Sell any part of the font files on their own.
+  * Allegedly there are many online merchants (typically on Taobao) illegally reselling OFL fonts.
+Please do NOT purchase from them, as this is a serious violation of the OFL.
+* Republish these fonts under a non-OFL license.
+* Use these fonts for illegal purposes or those that harm the normal operation of computer systems.

 ## Credits

 | Font | Brief Description | Copyright |